nerdyslacker/dinox/README.md

 ### AUR

-Install on Arch Linux using the AUR [package](https://aur.archlinux.org/packages/dinox)
+Install on Arch Linux using the AUR [dinox](https://aur.archlinux.org/packages/dinox) package.

 Replace with your preferred AUR helper.